uavaustin/pathfinder/README.md

 -   `direct_path_modifier_weight` - high value makes Pathfinder prefer direct paths
 -   `heading_modifier_weight` - high value makes Pathfinder prefer paths that maintains current heading

+## Interacting with Node.js

+The `wasm-bindgen` library gives the ability to convert Rust into Web Assembly into Javascript relatively easily.

+### Building

+For building with `wasm-bindgen` there is a tool called `wasm-pack` which will handle a lot of the required setup and execution.
+To build for Node.js the following command should be used:

+    $ wasm-pack build --target=nodejs

+This will create a `pkg` directory at the crate root with JS and Wasm files.